Table of Contents

 Cutting the power source

 Another e-bike anti-theft strategy is removing the battery when parking.
-Most electric bikes allow this for charging purposes, but it also discourages theft by rendering the motor inactive.
+Most electric bikes allow this for charging, but it also discourages theft by rendering the motor inoperable.

 It may add a bit of additional weight to carry, but it’s a small trade-off for security.